Notice of Pre-AIA or AIA Status

 the light receiving module is configured to: receive, by the N receiving regions, reflected light information of the emitted light emitted by the M emitting regions that is reflected from a detected target, and transmit the reflected light information and receiving time corresponding to the reflected light information to the processing module (Col. 19, lines 26-37, detector array has individually addressable and controllable photosensors, which detect received light and output signals to a processing circuit 610 to generate a pixel value and for further signal processing in order to determine a distance measurement; Fig. 6); and

-the processing module is configured to generate an emitting order so that the emitting regions output the emitted light in accordance with the emitting order (Col. 17 lines 36-44, controller 330 generates a firing pattern which is executed through the use of the driver circuits) wherein the light receiving module receives the reflected light information in accordance with the emitting order (Col. 19, lines 13-16, “A sensing pattern for the detecting module may be generated based on a pre-determined mapping relationship between the emitter array and the detector array, and one or more real-time conditions”), and the processing module is further configured to acquire, in accordance with the emitting order (Col. 19, lines 13-25, the output signals are given to a processing circuit that generates a distance measurement), the reflected light information and the receiving time corresponding to the reflected light information, a distance image with an image resolution that is not lower than the number N of the receiving regions and that does not exceed N x M obtained by multiplying the number of the receiving regions and the number of the emitting regions (Col. 19 lines 34-40, each pixel 601, 603, 605, generates an output signal, and each pixel of the detector array corresponds to one pixel of resolution in a ranging measurement.
-This means, in this system, the image resolution is equal to N).
+the processing module is configured to generate an emitting order so that the emitting regions output the emitted light in accordance with the emitting order (Col. 17 lines 36-44, controller 330 generates a firing pattern which is executed through the use of the driver circuits) the light receiving module receives the reflected light information in accordance with the emitting order (Col. 19, lines 13-16, “A sensing pattern for the detecting module may be generated based on a pre-determined mapping relationship between the emitter array and the detector array, and one or more real-time conditions”), and the processing module is further configured to acquire, in accordance with the emitting order (Col. 19, lines 13-25, the output signals are given to a processing circuit that generates a distance measurement), the reflected light information and the receiving time corresponding to the reflected light information, a distance image with an image resolution that is not lower than the number N of the receiving regions and that does not exceed N x M obtained by multiplying the number of the receiving regions and the number of the emitting regions (Col. 19 lines 34-40, each pixel 601, 603, 605, generates an output signal, and each pixel of the detector array corresponds to one pixel of resolution in a ranging measurement.
+This means, in this system, the image resolution is equal to N);

-Regarding Claim 11: Zhu discloses a detection method, applied to the detection device according to claim 1.
-Zhu further discloses the detection method comprising:
+Regarding Claim 11: As described above, the combination of Zhu and Simpson teaches the detection device according to claim 1.

 generating an emitting order (Col. 18, lines 26-28, “a firing pattern of the emitting module may be generated”);